 Figure 1).
 In the remethylation pathway, 5-methyltetrahydrofolate (5-MTHF), the predominant folate formed in the blood, acts as a methyl donor for Hcy remethylation mediated by the vitamin B12-dependent enzyme methionine synthase.
 This process results in the formation of tetrahydrofolate.
 Homocysteine is then finally converted to methionine.
 In the transsulfuration reaction, Hcy reacts with serine to form cystathionine, which is catalyzed by cystathionine β-synthase and uses vitamin B6 as a cofactor.
-Cystathionine is then converted into cysteine, which is finally converted to sulfates and excreted in the urine.5 Therefore, because of their important roles in these pathways, a deficiency in folic acid and vitamin B12 may affect the normal metabolism of Hcy.
+Cystathionine is then converted into cysteine, which is finally converted to sulfates and excreted in the urine.
+Therefore, because of their important roles in these pathways, a deficiency in folic acid and vitamin B12 may affect the normal metabolism of Hcy.
+5 Fig. 1:

 MTHFR gene may affect enzyme activity.
 The most common polymorphism of MTHFR is C677T, which causes MTHFR to become thermolabile, and consequently have reduced activity.
 The reduction of MTHFR activity may then decrease the concentration of 5-MTHF and ultimately elevate the Hcy level.
+6

-however, the overwhelming majority of such studies were conducted in populations such as patients with myocardial infarction8 and coronary heart disease.9 These findings have not been clearly substantiated in healthy populations.
-The literature on the relationship between the MTHFR polymorphism and tHcy concentration overall remains controversial.
-Joachim et al10 found that tHcy levels did not differ between individuals with the CC genotype who had venous thromboembolism, compared to individuals with the TT or CT genotype.
-By contrast, several studies have found significant associations between the tHcy concentration and MTHFR polymorphisms.
+however, the overwhelming majority of such studies were conducted in populations such as patients with myocardial infarction 7 and coronary heart disease.
+8 These findings have not been clearly substantiated in healthy populations.
+The literature on the relationship between the 9 MTHFR polymorphism and tHcy concentration overall remains controversial.
+Joachim et al found that tHcy levels did not differ between individuals with the CC genotype who had venous thromboembolism, compared to individuals with the TT or CT genotype.
+By contrast, several studies have found significant associations between the tHcy concentration and 10 MTHFR polymorphisms.
 11–13